 Store Highlights and Services:

-- The dedicated lingerie department at the store is well-known for its quality and wide selection of brands.
+The dedicated lingerie department at the store is well-known for its quality and wide selection of brands.
 Well-known French brands include Aubade, Passionata, Simone Perele and Eberjey.

-- The renowned wedding boutique caters to those looking for semi-designer or designer wedding attire; on-site consultants can help you put together the perfect attire for that special day.
+The renowned wedding boutique caters to those looking for semi-designer or designer wedding attire; on-site consultants can help you put together the perfect attire for that special day.
 You'll find dresses from well-known designers including Christian Dior, Diane Von Furstenberg, and Lanvin.
 If you're on a modest budget, however, this collection will likely be on the pricey side, unless you manage to snag a dress during the annual sales.

-- The Gourmet Food Market, La Grande Epicerie, stocks thousands of luxurious and often quasi- exclusive products from around the world.
+The Gourmet Food Market, La Grande Epicerie, stocks thousands of luxurious and often quasi- exclusive products from around the world.
 It has a fresh produce department, an in-store butcher, cheese shop, extensive wine selection, and high-end bakery-patisserie, guaranteeing satisfaction for gastronomes and foodies.
 This is the perfect place to stock up on gourmet gifts to take home in your suitcase.

-- VIP services at the store include personal stylists and valet parking, while the store's "culture department" hosts exhibits and houses a contemporary art collection worth seeing.
+VIP services at the store include personal stylists and valet parking, while the store's "culture department" hosts exhibits and houses a contemporary art collection worth seeing.

 Address: 24 rue de Sevres, 7th arrondissement